Joelkons02/alx-frontend-javascript/0x04-TypeScript/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [Holberton School](Holberton School) file for details.

 ## Author